Journal of Semiconductors

 Abstract

-1 Key Laboratory of Applied Surface and Colloid Chemistry (MoE), School of Materials Science and Engineering, Shaanxi Normal University, Xi’an 710119, China
+1 Key Laboratory of Mesoscopic Chemistry (MoE), School of Chemistry and Chemical Engineering, Nanjing University, Nanjing 210023, China

 2 Center for Excellence in Nanoscience (CAS), Key Laboratory of Nanosystem and Hierarchical Fabrication (CAS), National Center for Nanoscience and Technology, Beijing 100190, China